MYSTORY With …

 The Power of rooTs.

 For me and my involvement in the LGBT*IQ community, my roots and my origin are very important .
-Since I was born, I belong to a minority in France, as a Protestant in a very Catholic country.
+Since birth, I belong to a minority in France, as a Protestant in a very Catholic country.
 We Protestants represent about 2 million citizens, less than 3% of the French population.
 We are a strong community, very involved in society, politics, associations and economy.

 My parents and grandparents taught me that belonging to a minority has a positive value and is something to be proud of.
 I also learned as a child that solidarity within and outside one’s community is essential – and that one should help others who are suffering or rejected, no matter who they are.